fmotalleb/scrapper-go/README.md

 ./scrapper-go serve -a 0.0.0.0 -p 8081
 ```

+For API usage see [Api Documentation](./API_DOCUMENTATION.md) (ai generated might be slope, look at the code for actual implementation).

 #### `setup` - Install Playwright Dependencies

 As described in the installation section, this command helps manage Playwright's browsers and drivers.